Do LG TVs Have Bluetooth

 The easiest way to confirm whether a specific class of LG TV has Bluetooth or not is to visit the LG website and check the specifications of your exact television.

 Once you’ve found your TV, click on it.
-This will pull up a full page dedicated to your exact TV with a ton of details.
+This will pull up a full page dedicated to your exact TV with all the details.

-We are interested in the “SPECS” tab so go ahead and click on that.
+Look for the “SPECS” tab and click on it.

-Then, if you scroll down the the Connectivity section, you should see a line item for “Bluetooth Support”.
+Then, if you scroll down to the “Connectivity” section, you should see a line item for “Bluetooth Support.”

 lg website bluetooth 5